kailash-manasarovar/statement/docs/timeline/2023/october.md

 ### Tweet about Hazel

 - A few days after that, I'm dragged out of bed in the same manner again to write the tweet about Hazel.
-- I'm starting to wonder if the times I'm dragged out of bed like this relate to times my flat was entered by criminals while I was sedated.
+- I'm starting to wonder if the times I'm dragged out of bed like this relate to times my flat was entered by criminals while I was sedated, and just after they left.

 ## Rocio Vidal